 The Hand of Ifa or Isefa in the Yoruba language is a set of consecrated ikin dedicated to Orunmila.
 This is the first sacred Orisha pot or icon that devotees receive during an Isefa ceremony.
-Typically devotees receive 21 ikins for Orunmila and one icon for Eshu.
-Eshu, the messenger Orisha, always gets the first portion of every offering as he opens the road for devotees to communicate with other Orishas.
+Typically Ifa devotees receive 21 ikins for Orunmila and one icon for Eshu.
+Eshu, the messenger Orisha, always gets the first portion of every offering as he opens the road for us to communicate with other Orishas.
 Therefore, his presence is necessary for rituals.

 Though, some Babalwos or Iyanifas only provide one sacred artifact for either Orunmila or Eshu during an Isefa ceremony.
 It is more common to receive both when working with a Nigerian priest or priestess.
 However, some diasporic traditions typically give one at a time.
 In other situations, cost prohibitions may necessitate that the practitioner obtains their Orunmila and Eshu icons at different times.

 Isefa is the first step in a blessed journey into the Ifa tradition.
 This process is designed to assist the devotee in living a more productive and positive life.
 This sacred totem provides an individual with power, abundance, blessings, intelligence, wisdom, and the divine asé of Orunmila.
 In which case, the High Priest of Ifa serves as a guardian angel for the practitioner.

 The Isefa is consecrated and presented through a sacred ceremony typically performed in the devotee’s presence.
 However, it is becoming more common for priests and priestesses to conduct such ceremonies in the absence of the receiver.
 As Ifa practice becomes more widespread in different parts of the world, it is not always possible for the devotee to be in the presence of a Babalawo or Iyanifa during such ceremonies.